rlaisqls/blog/src/content/docs/TIL/DevOps/Kubernetes/실습/Pulling images from ECR on Kubernetes.md

 ---
-title: Pulling images from ECR on Kubernetes
+title: "Pulling images from ECR on Kubernetes"
 lastUpdated: 2024-03-13T15:17:56
 ---